 On OMNI, Ben Bova said, "For me, OMNI was a dream come true: a big, slick, beautifully presented magazine dealing with the future."
 OMNI magazine is considered a jewel among the popular science magazines of its era.
 In the very first publication of its kind, The Mind's Eye: The Art of OMNI celebrates in stunning detail the exceptional science fiction imagery of the 1970s and 1980s.
 The Mind's Eye assembles 185 images from the era's most illustrious contributing artists, including John Berkey, Chris Moore, H.R.
 Giger, Rafal Olbinski, Ralle, Tsuneo Sanda, Hajime Sorayama, Robert McCall, and Colin Hay among many more, along with quotes from artist, contributors, writers, and critics.
 The Mind’s Eye celebrates the worlds of tomorrow, today.

-Collected in book form for the first time, the striking art from OMNI will delight fans who remember seeing the work years ago and newcomers interested in the unique aesthetic of the genre's biggest artists.
-The Mind’s Eye editors Jeremy Frommer and Rick Schwartz sat down with omni.media to share their unique perspective on how the magazine of the future has fared in the modern age.
+Collected in book form for the first time, the striking art of OMNI magazine will delight fans who remember seeing the work years ago and newcomers interested in the unique aesthetic of the genre's biggest artists.
+The Mind’s Eye editors Jeremy Frommer and Rick Schwartz sat down with us to share their unique perspective on how the magazine of the future has fared in the modern age.

 OMNI: Can you explain your background and how you came to be involved in the OMNI realm?